-For instance, when I began to understand and shift how much I gave myself up through seeking to please others and began to really take care of myself and give from a much freer place, I was greatly challenged.
-I had never exercised the muscle of saying "no," and I knew absolutely nothing about setting boundaries for others.
+For instance, when I began to understand and shift how much I gave myself up and sacrificed my happiness by people pleasing, I was profoundly challenged.
+Why?—because I had never exercised the muscles of self-care or of saying "no" and I knew absolutely nothing about setting boundaries for others or modulating my own emotions and setting internal boundaries for unhealthy habits.
 Nor was I prepared for the displeasure and anger that came back to me when I didn't help others in the way they had begun to take for granted.

 Transforming our Inner Map of Reality for Lasting Change

-Limiting beliefs that have kept us safe and sane are not to be treated so casually as I have seen with some programs and recommendations.
+Limiting beliefs that have kept us safe and sane are not to be treated so casually as I have seen with some people's recommendations.
 We absolutely need beliefs—whether negative or positive—to navigate the complexity of life, love, and relationships.
-Being human means that no belief is bad or negative, because every belief is formed to keep us safe.
+Being human means that no belief is bad or negative, because every belief is ultimately formed to keep us safe.
 Survival is king (and queen).
-When our behavior seems bad or unloving, we are simply responding or reacting from past beliefs formed when we were unable to respond to life's challenges in a more loving or productive way or we just didn't know a better way to keep ourselves safe.
+When our behavior seems bad or unloving, we are simply responding or reacting from past beliefs formed.
+We were simple unable to respond to life's challenges in a more loving or productive way.
+Maybe we just didn't know a better way.

 Our old beliefs give us a road map back to what really matters to us, if we listen to their wisdom.

 They hold so many keys and gems of our true essence and selfhood, which can give us a roadmap to greater understanding and emotional fitness!
-If we just replace them or get rid of them because they are "bad" or "limiting" or "negative," we end up with just another view of the world with different filters in place (as Harris suggests).
+If we only replace them or get rid of them because they are "bad" or "limiting" or "negative," we end up with just another view of the world with different filters in place.
 This approach slows down our growth considerably.